What Is Algum Wood? And Other Biblical Facts

 Algum Wood And Juniper Wood Species

-Some scholars believe that the Algum wood was a type of Juniper (Juniperus) tree.
-There are several kinds of Juniper trees that grow in the Middle East, which include Juniperus excelsa (Greek Juniper), Juniperus Foetidissima (Stinking Juniper), Juniper Phoenician (Phoenician Juniper), and Juniperus Drupacea (Syrian Juniper).
+Some scholars believe the Algum wood was a type of Juniper (Juniperus) tree.
+Several kinds of Juniper trees grow in the Middle East, which include Juniperus excelsa (Greek Juniper), Juniperus Foetidissima (Stinking Juniper), Juniper Phoenician (Phoenician Juniper), and Juniperus Drupacea (Syrian Juniper).

 All of these types of Juniper trees come from the Middle East Area.
 If Algum wood were a wood that was found locally in the Middle East, it would have more than likely been made out of a Juniper tree.
 The Juniper tree is a conifer tree that is found all over the world.